 Real Local Bread

-We specialize in naturally leavened, hand-crafted artisan sourdough made here in Green Bay.
+We specialize in naturally leavened, artisan sourdough made in Green Bay.
 With freshly stone ground flour from local farmers, our bread is a true taste of Wisconsin.

-Voyageurs Sourdough is a home delivery and wholesale bakehouse providing the Green Bay, Appleton and Door County communities with real hand-crafted bread.
+Voyageurs is proud to provide the Green Bay, Appleton and Door County communities with real handcrafted bread.

 The Queen of All Bread